imagej/napari-imagej/doc/examples/scripting.rst

     Prefs.blackBackground = blackBackground

-Note that the code is entirely the same, with the following exceptions:
+Note that the code is mostly the same, with the following exceptions:

 #.
 Calls to ImageJ Services using the ImageJ Gateway (e.g. ``ij.convert``) are replaced with Scripting Parameters (e.g. ``#@ ConvertService convert``)
 #.
 Java Classes are imported using the ``from...import`` syntax, instead of using ``sj.jimport``.